-Teacher Research (C&I Specialist in Music program)
+Action Research (Music program)

 The General format of the written document should be the same as described above in "Thesis."
 In addition the student is responsible for including both a video recording of the presentations and an additional copy of any visuals (PP, etc.) used in the presentation.
 The timelines for completion of the research and document are included in the course syllabus.
 The required public presentation will be scheduled by the Department of Music for a date in March, and all members of the Cohort who are completing their projects during that year will make their presentations at that time as a Symposium.
-After the public presentation the candidate will prepare three copies of the materials, submit them to the library, and pay the binding fee to the Library.
+After the public presentation the candidate will prepare three copies of the materials, submit them to the library, and pay any binding fee to the Library.